Ganeshshinde-2003/dice-game/README.md

 The first player to reach the target score of 100 wins the game.</p>

+<h2>Responsiveness</h2>
+<p>The Dice Game is designed to be responsive and should adapt to different screen sizes and devices.
+The game uses CSS media queries to adjust the layout and styles based on the width of the viewport.

+In addition, the game is designed to be playable on both desktop and mobile devices.
+The controls are large and easy to tap on touch screens.</p>

 <h2>Contributing</h2>

 <p>If you're interested in contributing to the development of this project, there are several ways you can help:</p>